tldr-pages/tldr/pages/linux/fwconsole.md

 `fwconsole list`

-- Change ownership of files:
+- Change ownership of all files and directories that FreePBX needs to be owned by the apache user:

 `fwconsole chown`